microsoft/beachball/docs/concepts/ci-integration.md

 #### npm token

-If publishing to the public npm registry (`registry.npmjs.org`), [create a granular access token](https://docs.npmjs.com/creating-and-viewing-access-tokens#creating-granular-access-tokens-on-the-website) with write access to only the relevant package(s) and/or scope(s).
+If publishing to the public npm registry (`registry.npmjs.org`), [create a granular access token](https://docs.npmjs.com/creating-and-viewing-access-tokens#creating-granular-access-tokens-on-the-website) with write access to **only** the relevant package(s) and/or scope(s).
 Classic automation tokens are not recommended due to their overly broad permissions.

 #### GitHub token

-You should use [branch protection](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/managing-a-branch-protection-rule) for your `main`/`master` branch, but this creates some difficulties for pushing changes back during automated publishing.
+Since a repo's `main`/`master` branch should be protected, this creates some difficulties for pushing changes back during automated publishing.

-The main way to allow `beachball` to push back to a repo with branch protections is by using a [classic personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#personal-access-tokens-classic) with `repo` permissions.
-(If the repo is part of an organization that uses SAML single sign-on (SSO), be sure to [authorize the token for SSO access](https://docs.github.com/en/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on).)
-Since classic PATs have broad permissions, they must only be accessible to release builds—[instructions below](#storing-tokens).
+The main way to allow `beachball` to push back to a repo with branch protections is by using a [**fine-grained** personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) with write permissions for **only** the specific repo.
+(If the repo is in an org that doesn't allow persistent admin access, see [these instructions](https://github.com/microsoft/beachball/issues/1008).)

-An alternative approach is creating a classic PAT with a "machine user" account.
+An alternative approach is creating a fine-grained PAT with a "machine user" account.
 Create a new account with an alternate email or [subaddress](https://en.wikipedia.org/wiki/Email_address#Subaddressing) (`+` address), give it contributor permissions to only this repo, and add it under "Restrict who can push to matching branches" in the branch protection rule.

-(It's unclear if/when branch policy bypass support will be added for [fine-grained PATs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-fine-grained-personal-access-token); it's been [requested](https://github.com/community/community/discussions/36441?sort=top#discussioncomment-4602435) by users with no response and doesn't seem to be on the [public roadmap](https://github.com/orgs/github/projects/4247/views/1).
-The [built-in `GITHUB_TOKEN`](https://docs.github.com/en/actions/security-guides/automatic-token-authentication) won't work for the same reason.)
+(Note that the [built-in `GITHUB_TOKEN`](https://docs.github.com/en/actions/security-guides/automatic-token-authentication) won't work for publishing because that actor can't be given permission to bypass policies.)

 ### Storing tokens